TimeRewarder: Learning Dense Reward from Passive Videos via Frame-wise Temporal Distance

 \subsection{Experiment Setup}

 \textbf{Evaluation Benchmark.} We evaluate \ours and other methods on ten challenging Meta-World~\citep{yu2020meta} manipulation tasks (see Appendix~\ref{sec:tasks} for details).
 For each task, we provide 100 action-free expert videos generated by Meta-World’s scripted policies.
-For three tasks among them, we further consider a cross-domain setting where only one in-domain expert video is provided per task, supplemented with 20 real-world human demonstration videos.
+These videos serve as the training data for reward learning methods; for ILfO methods, rewards are computed with respect to the most closely aligned demonstration.
+For three tasks, we further consider a cross-domain setting where only one in-domain expert video is provided per task, supplemented with 20 real-world human demonstration videos.

 \textbf{Implementation Details.} We use a CLIP-pretrained ViT-B \citep{radford2021learning,dosovitskiy2021image} as the visual backbone of \ours.
 During training, frame pairs are independently encoded, concatenated, and passed through a linear layer to predict discretized temporal distances.
 Both the ViT-B encoder and linear layer are trainable.
 For RL, \ours is integrated with DrQ-v2 \citep{yarats2021mastering}, and the whole network is frozen, providing dense step-wise rewards from adjacent observation frames.
 See Appendix~\ref{sec:hyperparameters} for hyperparameters.